MedPath

 A main study consisting of two parts involved 718 patients with advanced or recurrent endometrial cancer who had not been treated before.

-Patients given standard treatment plus Imfinzi in the first part and Imfinzi and placebo during maintenance treatment lived, on average, for 10.2 months before their disease got worse.
-In patients starting on standard treatment plus Imfinzi and continuing on Imfinzi and olaparib maintenance therapy this was 15.1 months.
-Patients given standard treatment with placebo in the first part of the study and placebo during maintenance lived, on average, for 9.6 months before they their disease got worse.
+Patients given standard treatment plus Imfinzi in the first part and Imfinzi and placebo during maintenance treatment lived for 10.2 months on average before their disease got worse.
+In patients starting on standard treatment plus Imfinzi and continuing on Imfinzi and olaparib maintenance therapy this figure was 15.1 months.
+Patients given standard treatment with placebo in the first part of the study and placebo during maintenance lived for 9.6 months on average before their disease got worse.
 Supportive analyses showed a benefit of maintenance therapy with Imfinzi and placebo or Imfinzi with olaparib in patients whose cancer was MMR deficient (dMMR).
 In patients whose cancer was MMR proficient (pMMR), a benefit was seen with Imfinzi plus olaparib but not with Imfinzi and placebo.

 Question